strapi/strapi/docs/3.0.0-beta.x/getting-started/introduction.md

 ### Marketplace

-For now, the Strapi marketplace is not open to everyone.
 In the marketplace section of the admin panel, you will only found official Strapi plugins.
+For now, the Strapi marketplace is not open to everyone but will be soon, stay tuned.

 But you already can develop yours and publish them on npm.

 ### Roadmap